Claude Desktop Extension

 - Find free time — ask for the next open slot of a specific length within your working hours.

-- Create events and tasks — add items to any calendar, with support for all-day events, notes, timezone-aware dates, and reminders.
+- Create events and tasks — add items to any calendar, with support for all-day events, notes, named IANA timezone identifiers for cross-timezone scheduling, and reminders.

-- Update, move, complete, and delete — change existing items, reschedule events, adjust reminders, mark tasks as done, or remove items.
+- Update, move, complete, and delete — change existing items, reschedule events, adjust notes, URLs, tags, and reminders, mark tasks as done, or remove items.

 Changes Claude makes are saved into BusyCal normally and sync through the same calendar accounts you already use.